 No-Blade Cataract Surgery

-VISTA’s No-Blade Cataract Surgery uses a femtosecond laser (also used in No-Blade LASIK) to replace many steps performed manually by a surgeon, resulting in a greater level of precision, safety and results for patients.
+VISTA’s No-Blade Cataract Surgery uses a femtosecond laser (also used in No-Blade LASIK) to replace many steps performed manually by a surgeon, resulting in a great level of precision, safety and results for patients.

 Reduced risks – including blindness and damage to the cornea (endothelial cell loss).